 SCHOOL MAKING A DIFFERENCE INDEX

 SCHOOL CLIMATE AND ORGANIZATION 20 pts

 The Standard:

-The school's organizational structure and climate facilitate ach values as expressed in the philosophy/mission.
-The school culture implementation of age and developmentally appropriate educa services.
-The staff regularly conducts staff performance eva professional development opportunities informed by its philosophy/ e supports successful tional programs and aluations and offers
+The school's organizational structure and climate facilitate ac values as expressed in the philosophy/mission.
+The school cultu implementation of age and developmentally appropriate educ services.
+The staff regularly conducts staff performance e professional development opportunities informed by its philosoph ire supports successful cational programs and valuations and offers

 Measure:

-• Climate Survey administered in spring - all staff, parents, an (Teacher, Student, and Parent Surveys = 6.67 points each) d students.
+Climate Survey administered in spring - all staff, parents, a (Teacher, Student, and Parent Surveys = 6.67 points each) ind students.

 Attachments:

-Include a bulleted list below of how the school recogniz accomplishments, contributions, responsibilities in meaningf
+Include a bulleted list below of how the school recogn accomplishments, contributions, responsibilities in meaning

-• •
+:

-Attach brochures, newsletters, event flyers-anything the positive climate that is unique to your school.
-(3-5 examples
+Attach brochures, newsletters, event flyers-anything t positive climate that is unique to your school.
+(3-5 example

 CHARLES COUNTY PUBLIC SCHOOLS

-PA RENT INVOLVEMENT 20 pts The Standard: nts are involved as stakeholders who provide input into the development of the of the of the of the of the philosophy/mission.
+PA RENT INVOLVEMENT 20 pts The Standard: nts are involved as stakeholders who provide input into the development of the ol's philosophy/mission.
 Mea sures: 1.
-Do you have a P.T.O./P.T.A.? □YES □NO (1 point) 2.
-What % of parents were PTO/PTA members in 20XX-XX?% 3.
+Do you have a P.T.O./P.T.A.? □YES □NO (1 point) 2 What % of parents were PTO/PTA members in 20XX-XX?% 3.
 What % of parents were PTO/STA members in 20XX-XX?% (2 points) 4.
 Explain how often they meet and what purpose they serve at your school.
-Click here to enter text.
-5. Include a bulleted list below of any parent information evenings you hav sponsored and any special activities that you sponsor to engage parents.
-Attac 5 samples.
-(3 points) Click here to enter text.
-6. Do you have a PAC? □YES □NO (1 point) 7.
+Click here to enter text 5.
+Include a bulleted list below of any parent information evenings you have sponsored and any special activities that you sponsor to engage parents.
+Attach 5 samples.
+(3 points) Click here to enter text 6.
+Do you have a PAC? □YES □NO (1 point) 7.
 Explain how often they meet and what purpose they serve at your school.
 Click here to enter text.
 8. Do you have parent representation on your School Improvement Plan Committee?□YES □NO (1 point)

-9. How many parent volunteer hours have been documented in 20XX-XX? .
+50 CHOOL MAKING A DIFFERENCE INDEX 9.
 How many parent volunteer hours have been documented in 20XX-XX?
-11 .
-Describe how communication with families regarding students' progress i learning and performance is regular, productive, and meaningful.
+10. How many parent volunteer hours have been documented in 20XX-XX?
+11. Describe how communication with families regarding students' progress in learning and performance is regular, productive, and meaningful.
 Attach three examples unique to your school.
 (3 points) Click here to enter text.
 12. Results from parent surveys.
 (5 points)

-SAF E AND ORDERLY ENVIRONMENT 20 pts Meas ures: A safe , orderly and healthy environment for teaching and learning is provided.
-1. Do you have an S.S.T.? □YES □NO (1 point) 2.
-Explain the makeup of the team, how often they meet, and what their main purpose is at your school?
+res: orderly and healthy environment for teaching and learning is provided.
+Do you have an S.S.T.? □YES □NO (1 point) Explain the makeup of the team, how often they meet, and what their mai purpose is at your school?
 Attach an agenda of a meeting.
-Click here to enter text.
-3. Do you have a P.B.I.S.
-Team or another team that encourages positive student behavior? □YES □NO (1 point) 4.
-Explain how the program is implemented at your school.
-Attach an example o a P.B.I.S. activity or another activity that encourages positive student behavior.
-Click here to enter text.
-5. Is there a process in place to address students' emotional and social needs? $\Box$ YES $\Box$ NO (1 point) Describe how the school is sensitive to the critical importance of non-academic needs of students.
-Attach an example.
-Click here to enter text.
-Percent of referrals in SY 20XX-20XX% Percent of referrals in August 20XX - June 20XX%
+Click here to enter text Do you have a P.B.I.S.
+Team or another team that encourages positive student behavior? □YES □NO (1 point) Explain how the program is implemented at your school.
+Attach an example of P.B.I.S. activity or another activity that encourages positive student behavior.
+Click here to enter text. s there a process in place to address students' emotional and social needs? □YES □NO (1 point) escribe how the school is sensitive to the critical importance of non-academi eeds of students.
+Attach an example. ick here (a enter text)

-OL MAKING A DIFFERENCE INDEX 8 .
-Percent of in-school suspensions in SY 20XX-20XX% 9 .
-Percent of in-school suspensions in August 20XX - June 20XX% 1 0.Percent of out of school suspensions in SY 20XX-20XX% 1 1.
-Percent of out of school suspension in August 20XX - June 20XX% 1 2.
-Attendance rate in SY 20XX-20XX% (3 points) 1 3.
-Safe and Orderly Survey results (5 points) CHARLE S COUNTY PUBLIC SCHOOLS
+MAKING A DIFFERENCE INDEX 8.
+Percent of in-school suspensions in SY 20XX-20XX% 9.
+Percent of in-school suspensions in August 20XX - June 20XX % 10 Percent of out of school suspensions in SY 20XX-20XX% 11 Percent of out of school suspension in August 20XX - June 20XX% 12 Attendance rate in SY 20XX-20XX% (3 points) 13 .
+Safe and Orderly Survey results (5 points)